anonym-submit/exploract/README.md

-# ExplorAct Benchmarking and Evaluation
+# ExplorAct

-This repository provides benchmarking and evaluation tools for several session-based recommendation models, including GRU, GINE, REACT, EA-SP, EA-MP, EF-SP, and EF-MP.
-The setup uses Python 3.11.9 and includes code for accuracy computation, execution time measurement, and plotting.
+This repository provides implementation details and experiments for ExplorAct paper submission to CIKM 2025.

 ## 📦 Setup Instructions